-- To use another's work and claim as your own - To copy from text, website or other course material - Using or attempting to use unauthorized materials, information or study aids in any academic exercise - Hiring someone to write a paper - Buying a paper or project - Sharing files - Copying from another person's work - Turning in another person's work - Letting a partner do all of the work and putting your name on it - Letting a parent or mentor complete your assignments - Asking for answers in a chat room - Asking for answers in a threaded discussion
+- To use another's work and claim as your own - To copy from text, website or other course material - Using or attempting to use unauthorized materials, information or study aids in any academic exercise - Hiring someone to write a paper - Buying a paper or project - Sharing files - Copying from another person's work - Turning in another person's work - Letting a partner do all of the work and putting your name on it - Letting a parent or mentor complete your assignments - Asking for answers in a chat room - Asking for answers in a threaded discussion - Use an online translator or foreign language dictionary during examinations - Using AI to artificially produce work and claim it as one's original assignment.

-• Use an online translator or foreign language dictionary during examinations iQ Academy California - Los Angeles's Middle and High School program will also use originality checking software such as Turnitin.com to check for possible cases of plagiarism.
+iQ Academy California - Los Angeles's Middle and High School program will also use originality checking software such as Turnitin.com to check for possible cases of plagiarism.